The Financial Technology Law Review: Indonesia

 ii Cross-border issues

-Certain limitations or restriction on foreign ownership of Indonesian companies may be applicable, depending on the business line of the company.
-For example, a company engaging in the provision of P2P lending activities can have a maximum foreign ownership of 85 per cent, which means that at least of 15 per cent ownership must be held by Indonesian shareholders.
+Certain limitations or restrictions on foreign ownership of Indonesian companies may be applicable, depending on the company's business line and whether that business line is subject to foreign shareholding limitations pursuant to the 'Investment List', which is contained in Presidential Regulation No. 10 of 2021 regarding capital investment lines of business, dated 4 March 2021, as amended by Presidential Regulation No. 49 of 2021, dated 25 May 2021, or applicable sectoral regulations issued by the government.
+For example, a company engaging in the provision of peer-to-peer (P2P) lending activities can have a maximum foreign ownership of 85 per cent, which means that at least 15 per cent of the ownership must be held by Indonesian shareholders.

 With respect to currency controls in Indonesia, the Indonesian rupiah cannot be remitted outside Indonesian territory.
 Additionally, only an amount of less than 100 million rupiah can be freely taken physically out of Indonesia at any one time.